 When it comes to cooking delicious Alaskan halibut, choosing the freshest fish is essential.
 Fresh halibut not only tastes better but also has a firmer texture and a sweeter flavor.
 Here are some tips to help you select the best Alaskan halibut for your next meal:

-See also How to cook fajita meat on the grill
+See also How to cook frozen hamburger patties on charcoal grill

 1. Look for Clear, Shiny Eyes